 However, some do not (and, in particular, those connected to a traditional Catholic website which is associated with a group that broke away from the SSPX).
 This website is called TraditioninAction.org (TIA), and they have posted several anti-Valtorta articles on their website: one by Marian Horvat and three by Anselmo de la Cruz (a blogger whose Spanish blog postings were translated into English and reposted on TIA).

 The author of A Summa and Encyclopedia to Maria Valtorta's Extraordinary Work thoroughly analyzed Horvat's article and wrote an in-depth refutation of it.
 Ordinarily Horvat is seen by some in traditional Catholic circles to be a reputable and trustworthy Catholic writer.
-However, a respected and well-learned traditional Catholic priest and theologian who is, in fact, currently of the same milieus and holds the same general position as Horvat on most things, wrote to him regarding Horvat saying, “I once went to meet Atila Guimaeres and Marian Horvat when I was on a visit to California.
+On some topics and in certain cases, this is true.
+Unfortunately, on this particular topic, she has proven not to be trustworthy or reliable as the refutation of her anti-Valtorta article demonstrates.
+A respected and well-learned traditional Catholic priest and theologian who is, in fact, currently of the same milieus and holds the same general position as Horvat on most things, wrote to him regarding Horvat saying, “I once went to meet Atila Guimaeres and Marian Horvat when I was on a visit to California.
 They are both good people, and are fighting for the Faith, but their judgements are not always reliable, especially on Maria Valtorta.”
 Atila (just referred to) works at TraditioninAction.org which posted Horvat's article.
 More details and commentary about these articles and Tradition in Action is provided here.

-In reading the refutation of her article, it is not difficult to see very quickly that her article does not stand up to scrutiny, and is in fact filled with serious (and, in fact, juvenile) methodological errors.
-The author of the refutation of her article has received a lot of feedback, where many have commented that her article is so unscholarly, hypocritical, and weak, that they think Horvat ought to be embarrassed by it.
-One of those who contacted him summed it up best, when commenting on his refutation of her article said, “I am blown away.
+In reading the refutation of her article, it is not difficult to see very quickly that her article does not stand up to scrutiny, and is in fact filled with serious methodological errors.
+Someone commented, after reading the refutation of her article, saying, “I am blown away.
 I find TIA [Tradition in Action] sometimes a bit too stuffy at times, but I did not think that they would have done such a poor job on the Poem.”
-Unfortunately, it appears that they trusted Horvat too much, which was a mistake because Horvat displays a notable level of ignorance on the subject she is writing about and her article is riddled with falsehoods, deficient theology, wrenching of statements out of context with false unsubstantiated insinuations, poor research, ignorance of too many relevant facts, sweeping generalizations, lack of objectivity, and an obvious unjustified bias against the Poem.
+Unfortunately, it appears that TIA trusted Horvat too much, which was a mistake because Horvat displays a notable level of ignorance on the subject she is writing about and her article is riddled with falsehoods, deficient theology, wrenching of statements out of context with false unsubstantiated insinuations, poor research, ignorance of too many relevant facts, sweeping generalizations, lack of objectivity, and an obvious unjustified bias against the Poem.
 It is readily apparent from her article that she carried out a cursory, non-in-depth investigation into Maria Valtorta’s writings and based most of her article on only one source (Br.
 James's article: a source which has proven to be highly uncredible).
 After accounting for her falsehoods and false insinuations which are easily shown as wrong, most of her remaining arguments are based on unsubstantiated subjective impressions which are contradicted by those of greater learning and authority than her.
-A complete refutation of her article is available here: A Refutation of Horvat’s Anti-Valtorta Article (PDF)
+A complete refutation of her article is available here: A Refutation of Horvat’s Anti-Valtorta Article.

 In late 2015, Tradition in Action also posted on their website three anti-Valtorta articles by Anselmo de la Cruz, who is a Spanish-speaking blogger.
 Complete refutations of all of his articles are available here: